blikenoother/fmetric/README.md

 It will generate a csv file with page id, like 20531316728.csv for above example

+Score detail:

+1 point for like on post
+2 point for writing comment on post
+3 point for writing post

+You can edit points allocation at line number 4 (`points = {'post': 3, 'commnet': 2, 'like': 1}`) in fetchdata.py

 Copyright (c) 2013, Chirag (blikenoother -[at]- gmail [dot] com)